-In 2016, there was an estimated number of 84,600 jobs in the United States for English Language and Literature Professor.
+There were about 84,600 jobs for English Language and Literature Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 8,300 new jobs for English Language and Literature Professor by 2026.
 Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for English Language & Literature Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Wyoming, or Montana.
 These states have the worst job growth for this type of profession.

 English Language and Literature Professors who work in California, District of Columbia, or Connecticut, make the highest salaries.

 How much do English Language and Literature Professors make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$115,590|

 What Tools do English Language and Literature Professors Use?